Home » Articles » Parenting » Childcare options: Which one works best for you?

 Family day care

-I love family day care and it really has some positive advantages, especially for children who don’t cope well in large groups.
+I love family day care, and it really has some positive advantages, especially for children who don’t cope well in large groups.
 The setting is usually more relaxed than a formal preschool.
 When I was a family day carer, I had up to 5 children in my care, but it’s since been reduced to 4 children per carer.

 Family day care caters for children from 6 weeks old up to school age.
-I found it really beneficial for tiny babies, as they only have to share the carer with up to 3 other children.
+I found it beneficial for tiny babies, as they only have to share the carer with up to 3 other children.

 My youngest son joined me from the age of 2 when I started in family day care, but soon outgrew the little ones.
 I then chose long day care for him, so he was challenged more and was able to interact with other kids his age.